The Case For Synthetic Sentience

 Abstract

 Although progress has been made in Artificial Intelligence (AI) over the last 70 years, the big catalyst that will transform the world, as the 20th century invention of the transistor did, has yet to be built.
 While the goal of AI has been to embody intelligence in machines, it is unlikely that possessing intelligence, such as a built-in understanding of a natural language or road system, will effectively scale to power high-functioning machines that engage the world in a general way.
-AI's toolbox of paradigms, including the rule-based Expert Systems (ES), Blackboard Systems (BS), and Machine Learning (MS), has been successfully applied in narrowly-scoped applications such as robotic vacuum cleaners and self-driving cards, because these paradigms are useful programming tools for creating solutions to problems that are too complex to solve with an algorithm that implements a fixed control regimen or fixed control policy.
+AI's toolbox of paradigms, including the rule-based Expert Systems (ES), Blackboard Systems (BS), and Machine Learning (MS), has been successfully applied in narrowly-scoped applications such as robotic vacuum cleaners and self-driving cars, because these paradigms are useful programming tools for creating solutions to problems that are too complex to solve with an algorithm that implements a fixed control regimen or fixed control policy.
 So far, these applications require hard-coded integrated domain knowledge and application-specific training for their particular function and situational framework.

 Sentience, or the perception and response to sensation, is a lower-level, more general operational paradigm, a foundation upon which skills, such as walking, driving, or communicating in a natural language, become learned as a result of direct experience while operating in the natural world.
 Gaining an understanding of how sentience arises in natural brains makes it possible to replicate the same effect in synthetic brains, for deployment in open-ended applications.
 Whereas robots built using present day AI paradigms are proficient in fixed-function applications, robots integrating Synthetic Sentience (SS) will gain proficiency in problem domain areas as needed and become more successful, overtaking the performance of fixed-function devices.